 The textile component of SHE_SEES has been handwoven using traditional natural fibres: Flaxland in Gloucestershire grew the flax fibres; Contemporary Hempery in Suffolk provided the hemp; and a tribal village in Odisha, India, supplied hand-spun jute for this project.

-Each textile component has been created individually to support a creative element within each photograph, with a number of historical references forming the basis for the textile work: Chatham Dockyard Ropery records on rope-walking; Greenwich Maritime Museum sail fragments of the HMS Terror; wool sail construction research found in Kassia St. Clair’s The Golden Thread (published 2019), along with a number of anonymous photographic depictions of historical maritime wear.
+Each textile component has been created individually to support a creative element within each photograph, with several historical references forming the basis for the textile work: Chatham Dockyard Ropery records on rope-walking; Greenwich Maritime Museum sail fragments of the HMS Terror; wool sail construction research found in Kassia St. Clair’s The Golden Thread (published 2019), along with several anonymous photographic depictions of historical maritime wear.

-As well as practical referential “pieces”, a number of textural works were created as background/metaphorical material –– referring to waves, shipping lanes, tides, day/night time, ripples, flow, load lines, etc. All textile work is handwoven by Erna Janine on a Japanese Saori loom at her studio in Stroud, Gloucestershire.
+As well as practical referential “pieces”, several textural works were created as background/metaphorical material –– referring to waves, shipping lanes, tides, day/night time, ripples, flow, load lines, etc. All textile work is handwoven by Erna Janine on a Japanese Saori loom at her studio in Stroud, Gloucestershire.

 For the historical component of SHE_SEES, Erna Janine created two large woven panels that encapsulate photos printed on fabric by weaving the images into a textile layer - a historical reference to tapestry weaving as a visual aid to storytelling.